Meshuggah: Formation and Contradictions Collapse (1987–1994)

 In 1985, guitarist Fredrik Thordendal formed a band in Umeå, a university town in northern Sweden with a population of 105,000.
 The band, originally named Metallien, recorded a number of demo tapes, after which it disbanded.
 Thordendal, however, continued playing under a different name with new band members.

 Meshuggah was formed in 1987 by lead vocalist and rhythm guitarist Jens Kidman, and took the name Meshuggah from the Yiddish word for "crazy" (ultimately derived from the Hebrew word מְשֻׁגָּע).
 Kidman found the word in an American street slang dictionary.
 The band recorded several demos before Kidman left, which prompted the remaining members to disband.
 Kidman then formed a new band, Calipash, with guitarist Thordendal, bassist Peter Nordin and drummer Niklas Lundgren.
 Kidman, who also played guitar, and Thordendal decided to restore the name Meshuggah for the new band.

 In 1989, Meshuggah released the self-titled, three-song EP Meshuggah, which is commonly known as Psykisk Testbild (a title that could be translated as "Psychological Test-Picture").
-This 12" (30 cm) vinyl EP had only 1,000 copies released, sold by local record store Garageland.
+This 12" vinyl EP had only 1,000 copies released, sold by local record store Garageland.
 The EP's back cover features the band members with cheese doodles on their faces.

 After replacing drummer Niklas Lundgren with Tomas Haake in 1990, Meshuggah signed a contract with German heavy metal record label Nuclear Blast and recorded its debut full-length album, Contradictions Collapse.
 The LP, originally entitled (All this because of) Greed, was released in 1991.
 The album received positive reviews, but was not a commercial success.
 Soon after, Kidman decided to concentrate on vocals, and guitarist Mårten Hagström, who had already played in a band with Haake when they were in sixth grade, was recruited.
 The new lineup recorded the EP None at Tonteknik Recordings in Umeå in 1994 for release later that year.
 A Japanese version was also released, including lyrics printed in Japanese.

 During this period, Thordendal, who was working as a carpenter, severed the tip of his left middle finger, while Haake injured his hand in a router accident.
 As a result, the band was unable to perform for several months.
 Thordendal's fingertip was later reattached, and he went on to make a full recovery.
 The Selfcaged EP was recorded in April and May 1994, but its release was delayed to later in 1995 due to the accidents.